garrensmith/coucharch/intro/01_slide.md

 # Table of Contents

 * What is Couchdb
-* How is it relevant
+* How does it work
 * When to use it